YouChina

 Not automatically, and it depends entirely on the specific plan.
 Some eSIM providers describe international routing that can restore access to blocked apps on the phone using that eSIM; other plans route through local carriers and leave the same apps blocked.
 Verify the current plan's app-access notes before buying — see our eSIM comparison.

 Yes — a VPN installed and tested before your trip works over any internet connection, including hotel WiFi, once it is set up.
 An eSIM is a separate mobile-data product and is not required for a VPN to function on WiFi.
+That said, the VPN only helps if the service itself still connects — whole VPN services have reportedly gone dark inside mainland China at times in 2026, so hotel WiFi alone is not a guarantee.

 If it works on your phone, the same VPN app generally works on a laptop, since both just need the VPN client installed and a working connection.
 Install and test on every device you plan to bring — phone and laptop separately — before you leave home.